 As content providers for a range of different types of companies, it can sometimes be challenging to write as experts about so many different topics.
-Certainly, we need to research and brush up our knowledge as much as possible for both paid advertising copy and organic site content, but one thing stands as an anchor in all this effort: empathy.
+Certainly, we need to research as much as possible for both paid advertising copy and organic site content, but one thing stands as an anchor in all this effort: empathy.

-When we first talk to a client, so much focus is on their business challenge and what their goals are.
-In that conversation, we are submerged in the details of what they do, how they do it, why it’s important, and why don’t more people know about them?!
-Understanding that stuff is important, for sure.
-Then, we get into the work, and as we start researching keywords, suddenly all that information we’re operating with takes on a new dimension.
+When we first talk to a client, so much focus is on their business challenges and what their goals are.
+In that first conversation, we are submerged in the details of what they do, how they do it, why it’s important, and why don’t more people know about it?
+Understanding this is important to form a foundation, but then we get into the real work.
+As we start researching keywords, suddenly all of that information we’re operating on takes on a new dimension.

 “Yeah, but what are people looking for?”

-That question has a powerful effect on the details.
+This question has a powerful effect on how we move forward.
 It changes the perspective from, “This service is awesome!
 People should buy this!” to imagining a company that might be buried in orders, stressed out, wondering, “Who’s going to quickly and safely ship all my products?”
 In other words, we go from seeing a company to seeing real people.
-Whatever marketing a company does, it’s really only as good as how that applies to what people are looking for.
+Whatever marketing a company does, it’s really only as good as applying that question above.
 You can create ads, drive SEO and do all sorts of marketing all day long, but it won’t have many results, especially not as many quality results, if no one is looking for what you’re talking about.

-The trick then is to understand how to describe things in ways that bridge the “what” of a product or service with actual needs.
-Our tools allow us to easily find keywords that we can apply to the content we create, but by understanding more about what’s behind those searches – what people really need help with – we can discover more meaningful and direct ways to communicate.
-Sometimes in this process, entire new demographics are revealed, as we discover that the target audience is merely one perspective, and that there is another sometimes larger group faced with a challenge that our client can solve.
+The trick is to understand how to build content in ways that bridge the “what” of a product or service with actual needs.
+Our tools allow us to easily find keywords that we can apply to the content we create.
+By understanding more about what’s behind those search queries – what the user’s intent is – we can discover more meaningful and direct ways to communicate.
+Sometimes in this process, entire new demographics are revealed, as we discover that the target audience is merely one perspective, and that there is another, sometimes larger, group faced with a challenge that our client can solve (more business!).
 Essentially, we’re using technology to gain more insight into human needs and how to connect a client’s product or service to those needs.